subat0mik/Misconfiguration-Manager/attack-techniques/TAKEOVER/TAKEOVER-3/takeover-3_description.md

     [+] Attack worked!
     ```

-    After a few seconds, you should receive an SMB connection on the relay server that is forwarded to the AdminService on the SMS Provider to add a Full Administrator:
+    After a few seconds, you should receive an SMB connection on the relay server that is forwarded to the cert enrollment service to request a certificate for the coercion target:

     ```
     [*] SMBD-Thread-5 (process_request_thread): Received connection from 10.10.100.9, attacking target http://ca.internal.lab